-Every day, children with serious injuries and critical illnesses arrive at AHC requiring urgent and specialised care.
-Since 2019 the Transparent Fish Fund and Ping and Amy Chao Family Foundation have supported AHC in strengthening specialised paediatric care.
-Through their continued partnership, AHC’s Trauma and Critical Care Centre (TCCC) and Intensive Care Unit (ICU) are strengthening paediatric trauma and intensive care services in Cambodia, delivering life-saving treatment for children whilst expanding the our capacity to provide specialised, high-quality care and support for families.
+Every day, children with serious injuries and critical illnesses arrive at AHC in need of urgent, specialised care.
+Since 2019, the Transparent Fish Fund and the Ping and Amy Chao Family Foundation have supported AHC in strengthening paediatric critical care services.
+Through their continued partnership, AHC’s Trauma and Critical Care Centre (TCCC) and Intensive Care Unit (ICU) have built their expertise in traumatic surgical care services, while expanding our capacity to deliver life-saving treatment for children.

 Through this programme, Dr Leng Nara was among the first doctors at AHC to receive specialised training in surgery and trauma care.
 Today, he leads a dedicated team of doctors and nurses delivering compassionate, high-quality care to patients at the TCCC.